Difference Between Primary and Secondary Hypertension

 3. Primary hypertension is common in 85% of people with high blood pressure.
 Meanwhile, secondary hypertension is prevalent in 15% or fewer people with high blood pressure.

-4. Primary hypertension is very common in family history, while secondary hypertension is not common among family history.
+4. Primary hypertension is very common in family history, while secondary hypertension is not common in the family history.

-5. High BMI is usually associated with primary hypertension, while it doesn’t associate with secondary hypertension.
+5. High BMI is associated with primary hypertension, while it doesn’t associate with secondary hypertension.

 Difference Between Primary and Secondary Hypertension